I'm a postdoc at Carnegie Mellon University's Robotics Institute,

-Ultimately, I hope that this research can help open the doors to deploy robots in messy and unstructured environments, such as in warehouses and people's homes.
+Ultimately, I hope that this research can help open the doors to deploy robots in messy and unstructured environments.

 04/24/2018: I passed my PhD qualifying exam.
 Please see the bottom of this website for a transcript.